OGR-67/CheatSheet/README.md

 /*
 {
   _id: 5a78fe3e2f44ba8f85a2409a, -> The _id field is auto-generated by Mongo and is a primary key of the collection.
           Its value is a unique identifier for the document.
   field: "value", -> The value of the field is returned
   __v: 0 -> __v is the versionKey property set on each document when first created by Mongoose.
        Its value contains the internal revision of the document.
 }
 */
 ```

 ---

-### Data Validation<a name=data-validation></a>
+#### Data Validation

 ---

 [Back to summary](#mongoose)